Devil May Cry 5 Review - Hell Never Seemed so Great

 Devil May Cry 5 is a trip down arcade memory lane, while adding new features that turn the game into something very special.

 Devil May Cry 5 did something that many people were concerned they couldn’t do.
 They kept the same classic gameplay of Devil May Cry and added features to give it the 2019 feeling.
-As I played the game, I looked for things to critique but at the end of the day, the greats parts of this game completely outweigh the negatives.
+As I played the game, I looked for things to critique but at the end of the day, the best parts of this game completely outweigh the negatives.
 The music in the game makes your adrenaline rush, the gameplay and combat are very fluid, the voice acting and cut scene production are top tier AAA gaming quality, and lastly, the fun never really stops the whole way through.
 Do I recommend you play this game?
 See the detailed review below, and see if it fits your style!

 In this day and age of video games, everything looks pretty with your 1440p monitors and 4K television screens, but some games really do take your breath away still.
 In Devil May Cry 5, when a cut scene begins, there is a sense of thrill and excitement because you know it is going to be fun to watch, and that is refreshing when playing a video game.
 From the facial features, to the flowing hair, DMC5 nails all the graphic aspects needed to look next level.
-Screenshots are beautiful to look at, but seeing the game in action adds a whole other element to it graphically, which isn’t always the case!
+Screenshots are beautiful to look at, but seeing the game in action adds a whole other element to it graphically, which isn’t always the case.
 Get ready to hear your fans blowing to cool off your rig, as this is one heck of a good looking game.

 Audio, Music, and Voice Acting

-The storyline of Devil May Cry 5 is probably described most as “badass” or “intense” so you would hope music would fit this.
+The storyline of Devil May Cry 5 is probably described mostly as “badass” or “intense” so you would hope music would fit this.
 They absolutely nail the music track, as music ramps up to heavy metal tracks during combat, and chill music during other times.
 Music isn’t the only audio aspect they got right though.
 Voice acting during cutscenes and gameplay are spot on and better than a movie.
 One of my favorite moments in the game is during the first boss fight.
 The large demon is destroying the building around you during the fight and Nero yells out at him (during gameplay, not cutscene) “Go ahead and wreck the place, its your grave anyways!”
 Something so simple brought the whole fight the life.
 Slow clap….

 Devil May Cry 5 isn’t a game that was on everybody’s radar before release, but with how well it has been received by it’s player base, I believe it will continue to grow in popularity.
 It really is a DMC game that will be known as one of the best in the series, and the attention to detail that Capcom gave this game, makes it a special gem and will be for years to come.
 Do yourself a favor and pick this up on Xbox, PlayStation 4, or PC.